notasausage/pi-hole-unbound-wireguard/README.md

 ```
 cd /etc/wireguard
 ```
 If this directory doesn't exist, just run `mkdir /etc/wireguard` and then `cd /etc/wireguard`.
-Set permissions on the entire directory so that only the `root` user can read or write data here:
+Set permissions on the entire directory with the [`umask` command](https://www.cyberciti.biz/tips/understanding-linux-unix-umask-value-usage.html) so that only the `root` user can read or write data here:
 ```
 umask 077
 ```